ChrisRoyse/AdBot/README.md

 # Engagement:

 If a message is similar to an FAQ, the bot responds by sending a targeted YouTube video link to the user.
-If a user uses the !ask command followed by a question, the bot provides an AI-generated response using GPT-4.

 Customization: The list of FAQs and the video link can be customized to fit different marketing goals.

 # Code Overview